alvxxx/antaeus/README.md

 ## Chapter Three: Resilience Optimization
-I will create a retry policy on invoice failures that the charge was declined or that thrown NetworkException.
+I will create a retry policy on failures invoices that the charge was declined or that thrown NetworkException.
 The other ones I will mark them as `uncollectible`.
-At the end of the first day I execute another process that will mark declined charges due of customer account balancer as `overdue`.
+At the beginning of the second day of month I will execute another process that will mark declined charges as `overdue`.

+## 10 April 2022 - 3 hours
+I started the day, reviewing the current solution, trying to find any points of improvement before start the retry policy solution.
+I notice that the current solution was holding the http connection waiting for response instead of dispatch job and let the execution happen on background, so I added a solution that I found on Javalin documentation.
+Then I marked invoice charges that thrown CustomerNotFoundException and CurrencyMismatchException as uncollectible, as there's no way of charge those kind of invoices on future retries.
+And in the end, I refactored the existing process to handle coroutines to reuse algorithm on overdue service.

 ## Resume of chapter